rofgh/ur_to_sr_mapping/README.md

 0001001100011	D	S	Verb	Aux	O1	SR:	S	Aux	Verb	O1 0001001100011	D	S	Verb	Aux	PP	SR:	S	Aux	Verb	P	O3
 ```
-For this example language family (0000000000100), none of these sentences are parseable.
-If the UR were parseable, the licit SR(s) would be provided.
+For the first example language family (0000000000100), none of the sentences are parseable.
+If the UR were parseable, the licit SR(s) would be provided, as with the second language family (0001001100011), where the srs are shown following the urs.

 With this structure, a learning algorithm could easily pull the UR-SR mappings from the all_all.tsv file by separating the language, force, ur and sr on each line.